Greenock Academy

-The Greenock Academy was a mixed non-denominational school in the west end of Greenock, Scotland.
+Greenock Academy was a mixed non-denominational school in the west end of Greenock, Scotland.
 It was founded in 1855 and was originally independent, later a grammar school with a primary department, and finally a Comprehensive school only for ages eleven to eighteen.
 On 24 June 2011, Greenock Academy closed after a history spanning 156 years.
 Between 2012 and 2015, the school became the filming location of BBC One's school drama Waterloo Road.

 History

-The Greenock Academy was opened as a fee-paying secondary and primary establishment in September 1855 in Nelson Street, Greenock.
-The school lay at this central Greenock location for almost a century of its lifetime before the building was demolished and moved to a modern building in Madeira Street of Greenock's west end, on the site of the old Balclutha mansion.
-The Finnart Campus of James Watt College now occupies Nelson Street site.
+Greenock Academy was opened as a fee-paying secondary and primary establishment in September 1855 in Nelson Street, Greenock.
+The school lay at this central Greenock location for almost a century of its lifetime before the building was demolished and in June 1964, moved to a modern building in Madeira Street of Greenock's west end, on the site of the old Balclutha mansion.
+The Finnart Campus of James Watt College now occupies the old school's Nelson Street site.
 The new Academy featured both a secondary and primary school with the later named 'south wing' area being the primary school.
+The new school was the first in county to have a swimming pool (just 10yds long and 4ft deep at the deep end!).
 On 29 December 1968 BBC Scotland's version of Songs of Praise came from the school; the rest of the UK saw it from Holy Trinity Platt Church in Rusholme, Manchester.
 The school had a yacht club, and competed in the Clark Cup of Mudhook Yacht Club at Helensburgh.
 Another similar school with a yacht club was Rothesay Academy on the Isle of Bute.

 Comprehensive

 View from Newark Street, looking up Madeira Street to the entrance.

 The primary department was abolished in 1976 and the lower door handles and alphabet tiles still remained into the years as a secondary school.
 The Madeira Street campus remained open through into the new millennium as Greenock Academy clocked up its 150th year in 2005.
 Three years later, the school was named as the best non-denominational school in Scotland and still remained within the top 10% of Scottish secondary schools long after the announcement.
 The disrepair of the ageing building overthrew the academic performance of the academy and in 2011 the school prepared to close after 156 years in service.
-The Greenock Academy and Gourock High School merged into a new school in the Bayhill area of Gourock.
+Greenock Academy and Gourock High School merged into a new school in the Bayhill area of Gourock.
 The new school, on the site previously occupied by St Columba's High School, Gourock, is known as Clydeview Academy and opened in 2011.